 With traffic flows increasing and vehicles getting heavier, reviewing the reinstatement category of streets is paramount in ensuring that your roads can cope with the changes.
 Badly reinstated roads not recorded at the correct category can lead to more problems including potholes.

-GeoPlace aids authorities in reassessing Reinstatement categories using a Calculator that gathers data from multiple sources, such as traffic flow and road surface longevity.
+GeoPlace aids authorities in reassessing Reinstatement categories using a Calculator that uses traffic count and flow data from multiple sources, combined with growth and wear factors.
 It ensures comprehensive reinstatement specifications and updates the reinstatement category accordingly.

 Our Reinstatement reviews include the following: